ClimateCompatibleGrowth/Geo-X/README.md

 Install your solver of choice following the instructions for use with Python and your operating system in the solver's documentation.

 > [!NOTE]
 > Snakemake uses Cbc as a solver by default.
-> This will be installed upon environment setup.
-> To check that this is installed, activate your environment and enter `mamba list` in your terminal for the environment's list of packages.
-> If you choose to use Cbc, no additional solver needs to be installed.
+This will be installed upon environment setup.
+To check that this is installed, activate your environment and enter `mamba list` in your terminal for the environment's list of packages.
+If you choose to use Cbc, no additional solver needs to be installed.
 ___

 # Preparing input data

 Next, you'll need to prepare input data.
 Geo-X has two types of input data: (1) spatial input data, and (2) techno-economic and plant parameters.
-If hydropower is to be used as a generator, you must include hydro-specific files; this is discussed in the next section.
+If you want hydropower or geothermal as generators, you must include certain files; these are discussed in the next section.

 ## 1) Prepare input hexagons
+> [!NOTE]
+> You will need to complete this step (and optional parts, if necessary) for every country you wish to create files for.

 First, prepare spatial input data as a set of hexagons using the [H3 standard](https://h3geo.org/).
 To analyse a different area of interest, the hexagon file needs to be changed, but needs to follow the logic of the one provided.